Subscribe To This Site

 Valium is generally prescribed for short-term use and as such, it can be very effective.

 However, there is an increase in people using it for recreational, or self-prescribing it for anxiety and related disorders.
-Many of the problems arising from valium use come when people use it together with a cocktail of other drugs.
+Many of the problems arising from Valium use come when people use it together with a cocktail of other drugs.
 It does not mix well with alcohol, for example.

-Studies of people driving under the influence of drugs show that valium is one of the chief culprits, after alcohol.
-More than a quarter of drug influenced drivers stopped in Sweden were found to have Diazepam (valium) in their blood.
+Studies of people driving under the influence of drugs show that Valium is one of the chief culprits, after alcohol.
+More than a quarter of drug influenced drivers stopped in Sweden were found to have Diazepam (Valium) in their blood.

 Valium can also produce a whole raft of side-effects, from sleepiness to dizziness and nausea.